 Once an allergen has been identified, it may be possible to avoid exposure through lifestyle modifications.
 If allergy symptoms persist despite efforts to avoid the allergen, or if allergen avoidance is not possible, there are several treatment options available.

 Hayfever is an allergic condition triggered by the inhalation of airborne pollen particles.
-The allergic reaction causes the release of histamine in the body, which is responsible for the inflammation associated with hayfever, particularly in the nose.6 Treatment with a non-sedating antihistamine medication such as Telfast®, can help to control symptoms such as sneezing and itchy eyes.7 In the case of ongoing hayfever symptoms, a corticosteroid nasal spray such as Telnase, may be used in conjunction with an oral antihistamine.
-Steroid nasal sprays act directly on the nasal mucosa to alleviate symptoms of seasonal or perennial allergic rhinitis including sneezing, discharge and itching.8
+The allergic reaction causes the release of histamine in the body, which is responsible for the inflammation associated with hayfever, particularly in the nose.
+Treatment with a non-sedating antihistamine medication such as Telfast®, can help to control symptoms such as sneezing and itchy eyes.
+In the case of ongoing hayfever symptoms, a corticosteroid nasal spray may be used in conjunction with an oral antihistamine.
+Steroid nasal sprays act directly on the nasal mucosa to alleviate symptoms of seasonal or perennial allergic rhinitis including sneezing, discharge and itching.

 Treatment for itchy throat

 The part of the body an allergen touches will affect which allergy symptoms a person is likely to develop.
 In the case of pollen particles, which are breathed in, a person is likely to experience respiratory symptoms.
 These include a stuffy, itchy nose, mucous production, cough and throat symptoms.
 An itchy throat is a common symptom associated with allergies and histamine release.
 An oral antihistamine medication, such as Telfast®, can help to alleviate hayfever-related itching or discomfort in the throat.

 Treatment for runny nose